-Originally from New Zealand, she goes by a single name.
-She began teaching at TRU in 2014 after building up an extensive portfolio of credentials that include curriculum reform, which is one of the aspects of The Coyote Project.
+Originally from New Zealand, Airini became Dean of TRU’s Faculty of Education and Social Work in 2014 after building up an extensive portfolio of credentials that include curriculum reform, which is one of the aspects of The Coyote Project.

 Coyote is accelerating indigenization within each faculty, school and department in a two-year time frame.
 Each gets $15,000 a year from the Provost’s Office to support the work that’s needed, whether it’s acquiring materials, hiring Indigenous staff, reviewing curricula or enhancing what’s already being done.